 III.
-The court is not bound by the common law or statutory rules of evidence or technical or formal rules of pleading or procedure in the litigation related to the forfeiture of property.
+The court is not bound by the common law, court rules of evidence or statutory rules of evidence or technical or formal rules of pleading or procedure in the litigation related to the forfeiture of property when property owner engages in pro se representation in a case before a judge.